On the equality of periods of Kontsevich-Zagier: A reformulation of the Kontsevich-Zagier period conjecture

-\subsection{Discussion about Stokes formula versus Fubini's theorem}
+\subsection{Discussion about Stokes' formula versus Fubini's theorem}

 Sums by integrand functions or domains and change of variables are natural and induce explicit formulas between integrals.
-In the other hand, computation using Stokes's formula requires an exhaustive analysis in order to determine partitions and parameterizations of the boundary.
-Our main concern is then to find an alternative to use Stokes's formula, which leads to more tractable manipulations.\\
+On the other hand, computations using Stokes' formula require an exhaustive analysis in order to determine partitions and (semi-algebraic) parameterizations of the boundary.
+Our main concern is then to find an alternative to the use of Stokes' formula, which leads to more tractable manipulations.\\

-How such an alternative to Stokes formula could be determined?
-An idea is to recover basic operations of integral calculus satisfying our previous constraints and which suffices to prove Stokes formula.
-In the classical case, the \emph{Fubini theorem} as well as the \emph{Newton-Leibniz formula} (i.e. \emph{Fundamental theorem of calculus}) are important ingredients of the proof~\cite[p.~253-254]{Spivak79bookI}.\\
+How such an alternative to Stokes' formula could be determined?
+An idea is to recover basic operations of integral calculus satisfying our previous constraints and which suffice to prove the Stokes formula.
+Classically the \emph{Fubini theorem} as well as the \emph{Newton-Leibniz formula} (i.e. \emph{Fundamental theorem of calculus}) are important ingredients of the proof~\cite[p.~253-254]{Spivak79bookI}.\\

-Thus, a first natural tentative would be to replace the Stokes formula by Fubini theorem and the Newton-Leibniz formula.
+Thus, a first natural tentative would be to replace the Stokes formula by Fubini's theorem and the Newton-Leibniz formula.
 This choice is also motivated by geometric considerations related to the semi-canonical reduction for periods.
-Indeed, Fubini theorem is a convenient tool to bring down the dimension of the semi-canonical reduction, which plays an important role in the discussions about complexity of periods (see~\cite{CVS16_2}).
+Indeed, Fubini's theorem is a convenient tool to bring down the dimension of the semi-canonical reduction and this plays an important role in the transcendence of periods, as it is pointed out in Remark~\ref{rem:final_GKZ}.
 However, this strategy can not be achieved for at least two reasons.
 First, primitives of algebraic functions are in general transcendental functions.
-As a consequence, the integral representations obtained by Fubini theorem are out of the algebraic class.
+As a consequence, the integral representations obtained by Fubini's theorem are out of the algebraic class.
 This is illustrated in the following expression: